InsightSoftwareConsortium/ITKSphinxExamples/src/Contribute/write_a_new_example.rst

   Dilate a binary image
   =====================

-and it also determines the name of the directory, file, and test names associated with the example.
+and it also determines the name of the directory, file, and test associated with the example.
 These names are determined by CamelCase conversion of the title.
 For instance, in this case, the corresponding CamelCase title is *DilateABinaryImage*.
 All files for the examples are placed in a directory